 Sen. Edward Markey (D-Massachusetts) and Richard Blumenthal (D-Connecticut) filed legislation to attempt to prohibit 3D printable digital firearm files publication from going online.
 They also submitted another bill that would require all guns to have at least one non-removable component made of metal.
 The latter is intended to stop undetectable weapons from being slipped past metal detectors and other security measures.

 The Ministry of Public Safety in Canada also stated that citizens who make their own 3D printed guns without a license will face mandatory jail time.
-“It is illegal to manufacture or possess a firearm without the appropriate licence and applicable registration certificate,” said Jean-Philippe Levert, a spokesperson for Public Safety Canada.
+“It is illegal to manufacture or possess a firearm without the appropriate license and applicable registration certificate,” said Jean-Philippe Levert, a spokesperson for Public Safety Canada.

 Nine different states have joined together to file a lawsuit against the Trump administration for its decision to allow 3D printable guns back onto the internet.
 The suit aims to block the distribution of plans for 3D printed weapons by Wilson and Defense Distributed, and was signed on by the state of Washington, Massachusetts, Connecticut, New Jersey, Pennsylvania, Oregon, Maryland, New York and the District of Columbia.